 - Career paths include general dermatology, Mohs surgery, and digital dermatology, with a strong job outlook and high earning potential.

-- Dermatologists use tools like dermatoscopes, lasers, and cryosurgery equipment to treat a range of skin, hair, and nail conditions.
+- Dermatologists utilize tools such as dermatoscopes, lasers, and cryosurgery equipment to treat a range of skin, hair, and nail conditions.

 - Students can start preparing early by focusing on science courses in high school and exploring related roles in the Health Science cluster.